lead-led/trt/README.md

 ## License

-TRT is released under the MIT License.
+TRT is released under the PolyForm Noncommercial License 1.0.0.
 See [LICENSE](LICENSE) for details.